julielerman/TEE14Demo/README.md

 Also, many are finding the Domain-Driven Design Fundamentals course that I did with Steve Smith for Pluralsight to be very helpful. bit.ly/PS-DDD

+Since I am constantly learning and evolving my ideas, I think that, thanks to a suggestion from https://github.com/danielmarbach, I'll be replacing my event storage pattern (e.g. "name got updated" in contact) to using CommonDomain (https://github.com/NEventStore/CommonDomain).
+Eventually... :)

 Hope this helpful!